lenngro/lanyon/_posts/2021-01-05-Simple-TCPIP-Server-Cpp/2021-01-05-Simple-TCPIP-Server-Cpp.md

 ## Simple Usage (C++)
 Find a simple implementation of a client-server setting that uses TCP/IP under the hood below.
 The code will create a simple TCP/IP connection between a server and a client.
 The client can send messages to the server whose going to display and return the message once received.

+The full script can be found at the bottom of the page.

 This code follows the great tutorial by [Sloan Kelly](https://www.youtube.com/watch?v=cNdlrbZSkyQ).

 ### Create A Socket